paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 Personally, I find it extremely difficult to pick a side for both the Familiarity Lover vs Novelty Lover and Promotion- vs Prevention-focused areas.

 If I had to choose, I'd call myself a Night Owl, Sprinter, Underbuyer, Simplicity Lover, Finisher, Small Step Taker.

+## We Manage What We Monitor

+- It's a saying from business school.
+- Monitoring something brings awareness of it, which sparks change.
+- Without quantifying our behavior, we typically underestimate or overestimate it.